How Often Should I Maintain My HVAC?

 Commercial HVAC Maintenance

 Commercial buildings in NYC face higher demands and more complex systems.
-The maintenance schedule depends on system type, building use, and occupancy — but quarterly professional service is the bare minimum for most commercial properties.
+Quarterly professional service is the bare minimum for most commercial properties.

-Between quarterly professional visits, building maintenance staff should handle:
+Between quarterly professional visits, building maintenance staff should handle these tasks.

 High-Demand Environments Need More

-- Restaurants and kitchens: Monthly professional service — grease and cooking exhaust accelerate coil fouling and filter clogging significantly
+Grease and cooking exhaust accelerate coil fouling and filter clogging significantly.

 NYC-Specific Compliance